Sky Lakes, Klamath Falls open new nature play area

 But for now, the nature play area is already a big hit with kids.

-“It’s beautiful to see this space getting utilized again after so many years of it just languishing.”
-Reflected Parks Manager Bellon.
+“It’s beautiful to see this space getting utilized again after so many years of it just languishing,” Parks Manager Bellon said.